History of the Kelly Kettle

 The first kettle dates back to the 1890's to a small farm on the shores of Lough Conn, County Mayo, Ireland, when a young Patrick Kelly (Great grand-father of the current Co.
 Directors), a small farmer and fisherman, developed his first kettle from Tin after a cold winter of tinkering and experimenting in a shed.
 The kettle worked extremely well but burned out from regular use on Lough Conn when Patrick was fishing for Trout & Salmon the following summer.
 After going through a number of Tin kettles, he developed the kettle in copper and this was found to be much more durable.
 News of his kettle spread among local anglers and it received wonderous looks from anglers visiting from the U.K.

-Pictured above, the late Jim Kelly (grandfather of Patrick and Seamus, seated center) enjoys lunch on Lough Conn with a party of Welsh angler in 1964.
+Pictured above, the late Jim Kelly (grandfather of Patrick and Seamus, seated center back) enjoys lunch on Lough Conn with a party of Welsh angler in 1964.

 Faster & cheaper transport brought ever increasing visitor numbers to Ireland throughout the 1970's & 1980's.
 As a result, more and more visiting anglers, primarily from the U.K. & Germany, were exposed to the Kelly Kettle for the first time.
 With increasing numbers of visiting anglers requesting the kettle to be added to their camping gear, it became apparent that something needed to be done with regard increasing the production of the kettle.
 In the 1970's Padraic Kelly (father of the current directors) implemented modern manufacturing techniques and the company started to move away from its 'Cottage Industry' origins.
 Over time a second size Aluminum kettle was produced (the small 'Trekker' 0.57Ltr model) and aluminum cook sets were added.
 It was still a very small family business, but with Padraics reputation as boatman and angler on Lough Conn and his regular appearance as a member of the Irish Trout Fly-Fishing team, word of the kettle as essential camping equipment / gear, started to spread quickly.
 With the advent of the Internet, news of the Kelly Kettle started to spread across the globe to the U.S., Canada, S. Africa, etc.